top of page

 Through leadership, policy, and pilot programs, CPSC has been at the forefront of marine flare recovery projects and policy development in California.
 These projects expand circular systems with reduced-cost burden on local government and ratepayers through producer engagement and green design.
 Since 2019 CPSC has been working on marine flare pilot projects, starting with the HD 31 Huntington Beach grant.
 Following increasing success over the years, CPSC has conducted more marine flare collection events and handed out more reusable electronic marine flares than any other entity.
 We are eager to launch this necessary campaign, the first in the nation, so California can continue to lead in marine flare stewardship.

 To protect California communities and environments, CPSC has partnered with multiple federal, state, and local jurisdictions.
-The collaborations with the California State Parks and Coastal Commission’s California Boating Clean & Green Program, and CalRecycle, alongside special district Delta Diablo, the Del Norte Solid Waste Management Authority, and the West Contra Costa County Integrated Waste Management Authority (RecycleMore), Alameda County, Marin County, the City of Morro Bay, and the Port of Los Angeles, have allowed CPSC to further our educational efforts across California.
+The collaborations with the California State Parks and Coastal Commission’s California Boating Clean & Green Program, and CalRecycle, alongside special district Delta Diablo, the Del Norte Solid Waste Management Authority, and the West Contra Costa County Integrated Waste Management Authority (RecycleMore), Alameda County, Marin County, the City of Morro Bay, the Port of San Diego, and the Port of Los Angeles, have allowed CPSC to further our educational efforts across California.
 Thanks to our combined endeavors, collection of expired marine flares and education on safe marine flare management, including the advantages of reusable electronic visual distress signal devices (eVDSDs), have never been higher.

 For more information, email: info@calpsc.org